 Enjoy Governor Beach

 Governor Beach is another fantastic option on our list of things to do in Grand Cayman with kids!
 Located along Grand Cayman’s Seven Mile Beach stretch, this low-key spot is ideal for families looking for a quiet escape.
 You could easily spend a whole day sunbathing, building sandcastles, or swimming in shallow water.
 If you have adventurous little ones, though, you’ll find plenty of action too.
-In fact, Governor Beach also offers some of the best snorkeling in the Caribbean!
+Governor Beach also offers some of the best snorkeling in the Caribbean!
 Here, the waters are teeming with bright schools of fish.
-Swim out at least 100 yards with an experienced guide, where you’ll also witness the most gorgeous coral reefs you’ve ever seen.
+Swim out at least 100 yards with an experienced guide, where you’ll also witness the gorgeous coral reefs you’ve ever seen.
 Governor Beach is also pretty family-friendly beyond snorkeling or sunbathing.
 Bring a picnic at sunset, sit back, and relax in the tranquil surroundings.
 No wonder Governor Beach is one of the best-hidden gems in Grand Cayman!